What are working forests?

 The amount of water wildlife needs varies greatly, depending on the species.
 For example, a black bear in Virginia needs at least 2 gallons of water a day.
 With a conservative estimate of about 18,000 black bears in Virginia, that’s 13 million gallons a year.

 Well-managed forests are essential to Virginia’s drinking water.
 Runoff from impervious surfaces, such as pavement and rooftops, travels quickly and carries pollutants.
-Trees and forests filter out many of those pollutants by slowing down the runoff, allowing the pollutants to settle out of the water as it moves over the forest floor.
-They also reduce the volume of runoff by allowing more time for the water to infiltrate the soil where water either helps sustain the forest’s plant life or recharges aquifer.
+Forests filter out many of those pollutants by slowing down the runoff, allowing the pollutants to settle out of the water as it moves over the forest floor.
+They also reduce the volume of runoff by allowing more time for the water to enter the soil where it is used by plants and recharges aquifer.

 Virginia is serious about protecting water supplies.
-There are two state-wide water quality laws that protect water during timber harvesting operations.
-In addition, there are local and Chesapeake Bay-related laws.
+There are two state-wide laws that protect water quality during timber harvests.
+Additionally, there are local and Chesapeake Bay-related laws.
 Every timber harvest in Virginia is inspected by the Virginia Department of Forestry for water quality violations.

-Virginia also has Best Management Practices (BMPs) which are implemented during forest management activities that help protect water quality.
+Virginia also has Best Management Practices which are implemented during forest management activities and help protect water quality.

 There are eight aspects of human well-being.
 These include physical, social, emotional, intellectual, spiritual, environmental, occupational, and financial well-being.